 Criminal Defense Lawyers in Des Moines, Iowa

-Dedicated Polk County Defense With the Experience It Takes
+Dedicated Polk County Attorneys With the Experience It Takes

 Our lawyers have spent, together, nearly half a century fighting for the rights of those accused of crimes in Des Moines.
 They are licensed in both state courts and federal courts, and have practiced extensively in both.

 Timothy McCarthy II has been a licensed attorney since 1983, and is eligible to practice in courts ranging all the way up to the U.S. Supreme Court.
 Criminal defendants are not the only people seeking Tim's experience: He has also taught law students at Drake University and other lawyers at various seminars.

 Aaron Hamrock has practiced law for nearly two decades, and is licensed in both state courts and federal courts in Iowa.